Hebrews 11, 8-10

 He knew that God would not let him down and so he was content not only to head off into the unknown but to live in a state of complete vulnerability, in tents, in a foreign country.

-There is something in all of us which causes us to shrink back from stepping out in faith.
-We love the security of the familiar, and are often nervous about embarking on something which is new and which might go wrong.
+There is something in all of us that causes us to shrink back from stepping out in faith.
+We love the security of the familiar, and are often nervous about embarking on something that is new and that might go wrong.

-Abraham reminds us that God is so faithful that we can confidently step into the unknown.
+Abraham reminds us that God is so faithful we can confidently step into the unknown.